Places To Go

 Closed in observance of Thanksgiving and Christmas day.
 Buses and RVs should park in the picnic area.

-We are very excited to install brand new exhibit panels at the visitor center.
-We anticipate the new exhibits to be installed in the summer of 2015.
+We are very excited to be installing new exhibits at the visitor center.
+We anticipate the new exhibits to be installed in December of 2015.
 In the meantime, we offer the park film, replica armor to try on, and temporary exhibits about the natural and cultural history of the park.

 Open all year dawn to dusk

 The picnic area is located near the visitor center.
 The access road is located just to the west of the visitor center parking area.
 You can drive directly to the picnic area or walk from the visitor center along a short (0.1 mile) trail.

 The park and picnic area are open for day use only; camping is not allowed.
 Mild temperatures and low humidity provide pleasant opportunities in all seasons.
 Reservations are not accepted; the picnic area generally does not fill to capacity.
 Fires are permitted only in grills, but may be prohibited during high fire danger.
 Hunting, woodcutting, and gathering of minerals and vegetation are prohibited.
 Pets should never be left unattended in vehicles and must be kept on a leash.

 There are 25 sites located beneath the trees, three ramadas, and several water faucets and fountains.
 Restrooms are accessible to persons in wheelchairs, and the area is relatively level.
 Outdoor grills are provided for cooking fires.
 Visitors need to bring their own charcoal or wood, as no wood gathering is allowed.
 Overnight camping is prohibited.
 A Special Use Permit is required for activities in the picnic area with more than 25 people.

 Open all year dawn to dusk (monsoon flooding or winter snow may temporarily close the scenic road)Location